Tyler Boyd (American football): 2016

 The Cincinnati Bengals selected Boyd in the second round with the 55th overall pick in the 2016 NFL draft.
 He was the seventh wide receiver to be taken that year.

 On May 16, 2016, the Bengals signed Boyd to a four-year, $4.25 million contract that includes $1.94 million guaranteed and a signing bonus of $1.29 million.

 Boyd entered the regular season as the third receiver on the depth chart behind veterans A. J. Green and Brandon LaFell.
 In the season opener against the New York Jets, he caught two passes from Andy Dalton for 24 yards.
 The following week, during a 16–24 loss to the Pittsburgh Steelers, he made six receptions for 78 receiving yards.
-In Week 6, against the New England Patriots, Boyd recorded a career-high 79 yards on four receptions.
+In Week 6, against the New England Patriots, Boyd recorded a, at the time, career-high 79 yards on four receptions.
 On November 20, 2016, Boyd made six receptions for 54 receiving yards and caught a one-yard touchdown pass from Dalton for his first career touchdown in a 16–12 loss to the Buffalo Bills.
 He finished his rookie season with 54 receptions for 603 receiving yards and one touchdown.